12 de May 2014

 - One of the main factors for the Capital Region’s competitiveness today is its skilled labor force that is available for employment in value-added sectors.

-Companies with foreign capital supported by Invest in Bogota have generated more than 15,000 direct jobs in Bogota since the Capital’s investment promotion agency began operations in 2007.
+- Companies with foreign capital operating in Bogota have generated over 15,000 direct jobs in the city.

 Juan Gabriel Pérez, CEO of Invest in Bogota says, “Investments supported by the Agency are primarily in value-added sectors that favor the city’s economic development, encourage the creation of qualified employment, and support the transfer of both technology and know-how.
 Of the jobs created, 59.5% have been in contact center services and business process outsourcing (BPO); 10.6% in hospitality and tourism; and 9.7% in ICT and software development.
 Furthermore, creation of jobs in light manufacturing has been important, with exactly 555 new jobs in the building materials sector, 272 in cosmetics, and 91 in pharmaceuticals.

 On average, each investment project supported by Invest in Bogota generates 113 jobs.
 Of these projects, the companies that create the most jobs originate in Spain (33.9%), Argentina (13.6%), and the U.S. (12.3%).
 Between 2012 and 2013, the total number of jobs generated by companies supported by Invest in Bogota increased by 30.3%.